henley-regatta/aoc2025/README.md

 data), used a simple range-finder algorithm to minimise effort to determine which range an ingredient COULD be a part of.
 Let's see what that gets me in Part 2....

+* `python/day5part2.py` - YESESSS!
+That was the correct optimisation to make!
+Collapsing the ranges to mimimum overlapping makes calculation of the answer here ("how many IDs count as fresh?") trivial - it's just the sum of the non-overlapping ranges.
+Quickest.
+Ever.
+Part 2.